seatgeek/druzhba/docs/configuration.md

 # Configuration

-Druzhba pipelines are defined in YAML files, located in the directory given by `DRUZHBA_CONFIG_DIR`, laid out like:
+Druzhba pipelines are defined in YAML files, located in the directory given by the `DRUZHBA_CONFIG_DIR`, laid out like:
 ```
 /<DRUZHBA_CONFIG_DIR>
   - _pipeline.yaml  # defines tables in this pipeline